Table of contents

-Consent Mode V2 and Server Side Tracking: learn how to set it up and prevent data loss
+Consent Mode V2 and Server Side Tagging: learn how to set it up and prevent data loss

 consent-mode-v2-server-side-tracking

-Online privacy requirements have become increasingly intense in recent years.
+Online privacy requirements have intensified in recent years.
 One of the measures that has been in place for several years is the cookie banner.
-Website users should give conscious consent to different types of cookies.
-In particular, as a marketer, you want to be able to use as much data as possible from analytics and marketing cookies.
-However, you also want to comply with the GDPR.
-To help you tailor cookie behavior to the consent level, Google has introduced Consent Mode.
+Website users must consciously consent to different types of cookies.
+In particular, as a marketer, you want to be able to use as much data as possible from analytical and marketing cookies.
+However, you also want to comply with the AVG.
+To help you align cookie behavior with consent levels, Google has introduced Consent Mode.

-Consent mode helps you adjust tags behavior based on the website user’s preferences.
-However, it is so far only available in the Web container.
-Can’t you use this in the server container then?
+Consent Mode helps you customize tag behavior based on the website user's needs.
+However, it is so far only available in the web container.
+So can't you use this in the server container?
 Yes, but you have to set it up yourself.
-In this blog, we explain to you step by step how to do this.
+In this blog, we will explain to you step by step how to do this.

 What types of cookies are there?

 Cookies are used for many different applications.
-Roughly speaking, we can distinguish 4:
+Roughly we can distinguish 4:

 1. Necessary cookies: These cookies are essential to the functioning of a website.
-For example, they allow users to log into a secure area of the site or add items to a shopping cart when shopping online.
+For example, they enable users to log in to a secure area of the site or add items to a shopping cart when shopping online.

 3. Analytical cookies: These cookies collect information about how users use a website, such as which pages are most visited or any error messages they receive.
 This data is used to improve the performance and functionality of the website.